arodirahul/Grape-Labs-Website/README.md

+# Grape-Labs-Website

+Visit www.grape-labs.com to the project live.
+Official website for my first start-up, Grape Labs, Mysuru, India.
+This website has been created using Bootstrap 3 taking inspiration from a theme whose README is as follows:

 # [Start Bootstrap](http://startbootstrap.com/) - [Business Casual](http://startbootstrap.com/template-overviews/business-casual/)

 [Business Casual](http://startbootstrap.com/template-overviews/business-casual/) is a multipurpose website theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a landing page, about page, blog page, and a contact page along with various custom styles and components.